boyentenbi/RL/README.md

 # RL-reimplementations
 My goal here was just to have some fun reimplementing DDPG (before A3C) and policy gradient.

-The PG implementation is from-scratch and the DPPG implementation makes heavy references to Patrick Emami's blog post when I got stuck (http://pemami4911.github.io/blog/2016/08/21/ddpg-rl.html).
+The PG implementation is from-scratch.
+For the DPPG implementation I made heavy references to Patrick Emami's blog post when I got stuck (http://pemami4911.github.io/blog/2016/08/21/ddpg-rl.html).

 Advantage-PG on pendulum swing-up: